AdobeDocs/analytics.en/help/components/dimensions/evar.md

 ## Dimension items

 Since eVars contain custom strings in your implementation, your organization determines what the dimension items are for each eVar.
-Make sure you record the purpose of each eVar and typical dimension items in a [solution design document](/help/implement/prepare/solution-design.md).
+Make sure that you record the purpose of each eVar and typical dimension items in a [solution design document](/help/implement/prepare/solution-design.md).

 ## How eVars work